 - Reduce the incidence of stroke by 60-70 percent

-Marshfield Clinic Health System has become one of the first care providers in Wisconsin to use the SENTINEL system during a TAVR procedure.
+Marshfield Clinic Health System was one of the first care providers in Wisconsin to use the SENTINEL system during a TAVR procedure.

 “We are committed to providing the highest level of care, with the latest tools and in the safest possible manner,” said Dr. Juan Mesa, a Marshfield Clinic Health System cardiologist.
 “SENTINEL technology represents a major step forward in making TAVR procedures substantially safer.”